 You will also need proof that you meet the residency requirements.
 In addition, you will be expected to obtain medical evidence.

-Our Panel Of Solicitors Could Help You Seek Sexual Abuse Compensation On A No Win No Fee Basis
+Our Solicitors Could Help You Seek Sexual Abuse Compensation On A No Win No Fee Basis

 You may wish to have the support of a specialist sexual abuse solicitor when making a claim.
 A solicitor can help you navigate the process and ensure that all aspects of how you’ve been affected are covered.